JimLynx/JimLynx/README.md

 - Passionate about Wildlife Conservation
 - Make a damn good coffee
-- Love learning
 - CLI Error messages are my friend

-> - 🔭 I’m currently working on Milestone 4 of the Code Institute Diploma in Full Stack Software Development
-> - 🌱 I’m currently learning Django Framework
-> - 👯 I’m looking to collaborate on all sorts
+> - 👯 I’m always open to collaborate on projects
 > - 📫 How to reach me: [Email](jim.lynx@gmail.com)
 > - ⚡ Fun fact: Potato is pronounced potato, not potato